keepthrifty/keepthrifty.github.io/_posts/2016-10-16-talent-is-overrated.md

 It looked pretty nice, but...well, it wasn't _"Fixer Upper" nice_.
 What's the deal?

-I couldn't find the original one we had seen, but [here's a house that sold in 2015](http://www.zillow.com/homedetails/3204-Pioneer-Cir-Waco-TX-76712/52067623_zpid/) that was remodeled by Chip.
+I couldn't find the original one we had seen, but [here's a house that sold in 2015](http://www.zillow.com/homedetails/3204-Pioneer-Cir-Waco-TX-76712/52067623_zpid/){: target="_blank"} that was remodeled by Chip.
 Based on the price and tax history, it looks like he must have bought the house in 2009, fixed it up, and sold it in 2010.

 To put things into context, the first episode of "Fixer Upper" was in 2013.
 What changed in these three years?